-Thanking donors – finally, after you get your money in and squired away, you’d like to thank your donors.
+Thanking donors – Finally, after you get your money in and squared away, you’d like to thank your donors.

-The NPSP has ways that allow you to email acknowledgement letter to your donors.
+The NPSP has ways that allow you to email acknowledgment letters to your donors.

-You can send them acknowledgement email from a specific opportunity record or you can send multiple email acknowledgement emails simultaneously from the opportunities tab.
+You can send them an acknowledgment email from a specific opportunity record or you can send multiple email acknowledgment emails simultaneously from the opportunities tab.

 The NPSP does allow you to customize your email template.

-This means you can add a logo, you can embed specific fields and create workflow rules to automatically send the email when certain criteria is met.
+This means you can add a logo, you can embed specific fields, and create workflow rules to automatically send the email when certain criteria are met.